Digital Nomad Insurance

 Digital Nomad Insurance Final Thoughts

 Travel insurance isn’t the most exciting expense but it’s absolutely necessary.
 We don’t want to sound too dramatic but for those traveling on a budget, it can literally mean life or death.
 Medical costs, stolen gadgets and flight cancellations will ruin your trip if you aren’t covered.
-Think about your specific travel needs by all means – but at least get the basics covered.
+Think about your specific travel needs by all nomad means – but at least get the basics covered.

-Thankfully there are plenty of travel insurance providers now offering digital nomad (and expat) friendly plans.
+Thankfully there are plenty of travel insurance providers now offering digital nomad (and expat) friendly insurance plans.
 These give you extra peace of mind whilst you gallivant around the world.
 You’re probably a freelancer so things like medical coverage aren’t a given – even in nations that extend socialized medicine to visitors and immigrants.